85ae/JChess/README.md

 ## Presentation

-JChess contains one module:

- > `jchess.engine`: this is a chess engine.
+JChess contains one module, `jchess.engine`: it's a chess engine.
 It includes many backend features and provides a simple API.

+## API

+Just take a look in the [documentation]("doc/index.md").

 ## Dependencies